microsoft/bc2adls/README.md

 # Project

 > **This tool is an <u>experiment</u> on Dynamics 365 Business Central with the sole purpose of discovering the possibilities of having data exported to an Azure Data Lake.
-To see the details of how this tool is supported, please visit [the Support page](./SUPPORT.md).**
+To see the details of how this tool is supported, please visit [the Support page](./SUPPORT.md).
+In case you wish to use this tool for your next project and engage with us, you are welcome to write to bc2adls@microsoft.com - as we are really a small team, please expect delays in getting back to you.**

 ## Introduction